mrunyan1/splicing_quantification/README.md

 `run_spliser.py`

 - Description: Runs SpliSER using the BAM files provided from the bam files TSV and the GTF file.
 Spliser has three steps process, combine, and output functions.
-This script runs all three steps, the combine step is parallelized by chromosome but is still slow for large datasets.
+This script runs all three steps.
 Regtools is used to extract splice junctions from BAM files.
 SpliSER is then used to quantify SSE (splice-site strength estimate) for each splice site of the extracted junctions.
 - Run:
     ```